Home

 • πŸ”’ Major miners control over 50% of the network.

-• πŸ“‰ Speculative trading has overshadowed everyday usage.
+• πŸ“‰ Speculative trading overshadows everyday usage.

 • πŸ’¬ "It’s not failed, it just evolved" - a fresh perspective on Bitcoin's current role.